 Short Selling in the stock market is defined as "an investment or trading strategy that speculates on the decline in a stock or other securities price."[i]
 Short selling has been around for a long time.
-The practice has been more or less legal since the 1930s, through there have been a number of attempts to limit or eliminate the practice.
+The practice has been more or less legal since the 1930s, though there have been a number of attempts to limit or eliminate the practice.

 Why is short selling bad?
 Because short selling provides little if any benefit to the broader stock market.
 Whereas the normal purchase of stocks serves to fund investment and expansion for the companies concerned, short selling is a bet that a company will lose value.
 In the end, the only parties benefitting from short sales are the investment advisor and his/her clients.
 This means that the act of short selling can be defined as parasitic in nature:

 Parasite (Definition).
 A person who habitually relies on or exploits others and gives nothing in return:[ii]

 Short Sellers clearly meet the definition of parasites.
 Unfortunately, the story worsens from there.
 As I've noted, short sellers don't make money unless the stock involved loses value.
 This in turn means that prominent investment advisors, whose views are widely followed on social media and elsewhere, have every incentive to comment negatively about the stocks they have shorted in an attempt to drive the stock price down.

 A look at one prominent target of the short sellers - Tesla Motors - is instructive.
 Tesla stock is among the most shorted in the United States.
 In April 2019, Tesla's short interest stood at $9.04 billion, with about 30 million shares shorted, according to S3's Ihor Dusaniwsky.[iii]